-During the year individual action plans were produced for 13 of the 16 hotels that are part of the green investment programme.
+During the year individual action plans were produced for 13 of the 16 hotels that are part of the green investment 1) According to analysis performed by Winnow. programme.
 The action plans are based on the waste analysis performed in 2021.
 The challenge is to understand the entire waste stream.
 Although the guests are given the opportunity to sort waste in their hotel room, this is not effective unless the cleaning staff have the same possibility to sort waste in their cleaning carts.
 The measures produced therefore involve the majority of the departments that are responsibility for food and beverages, cleaning, offices and technology.
 This ensures that waste is minimised throughout the guest's stay.